-- Explain the concept of generalised coordinates, and their associated generalised forces.
+- Explain the concepts of generalised coordinates and generalised forces.

-- Express the kinetic and potential energies of simple systems in term of their generalised coordinates, and to use these to obtain Lagrange' equations of motion for the system.
+- Express the kinetic and potential energies of a system in term of the generalised coordinates, and to use these to obtain Lagrange's equations of motion.

 This module aims to present a systematic approach to the study of dynamics.
 Once the main techniques have been grasped, a very wide range of problems can be tackled with confidence.
 The first part of the course presents the tools required to analyse rigid-body motion in three dimensions.
 These are necessary for a proper understanding of gyroscopic systems, inertial navigation, satellites in space and the stability of high-speed rotating systems such as turbines and compressors.

-The second part of the course deals with Lagrangian mechanics, a systematic way to formulate dynamical problems using energy functions.
+The second part of the course deals with Lagrangian and Hamiltonian mechanics, a systematic way to formulate dynamical problems using energy functions.

 Introduction and Rigid-body Dynamics (10L)

 - Equations of motion of a rigid body in three dimensions.

 - Lagrange's equations; connection to Newton's laws; generalised coordinates and generalised forces.

 - Applications to a range of problems.

 - Hamilton's equations, Poisson brackets, conserved quantities, canonical transformations.